 A physically imposing center back that can threaten on set pieces … named the USL Defender of the Year for his outstanding year with FC Cincinnati in 2018 … named to consecutive All-USL First Teams in 2017 and 2018 for his standout seasons with Charleston and Cincinnati.

-2019 (FC Cincinnati): Has made two appearances, both starts, on the season ... made MLS debut on March 24 at New England ... started, played 90 minutes and recorded a match-high 11 clearances as the Orange and Blue recorded their second consecutive clean sheet ... started and played 90 minutes against Philadelphia (March 30).
+2019 (FC Cincinnati): Has made three appearances, all starts ... made MLS debut on March 24 at New England ... started, played 90 minutes and recorded a match-high 11 clearances as the Orange and Blue recorded their second consecutive clean sheet ... started and played 90 minutes against Philadelphia (March 30) ... returned to the starting lineup and logged 90 minutes at San Jose (May 4) ... led all players with two blocks.

 2018 (FC Cincinnati): Made 29 appearances, including 28 starts at center back … scored three goals on the season … voted USL Defender of the Year … named to the USL All-League First Team for a second consecutive season … three-time USL Team of the Week honoree … led all Orange and Blue defenders in minutes played (2,574) … started and played all 210 minutes of FC Cincinnati’s two USL Cup Playoffs matches … led the team with 223 clearances and 35 blocks and added 47 interceptions … won 172-of-208 aerial duels, and 214-of-288 duels overall … picked up eight yellow cards and sat out the North Carolina FC game on May 19 while serving the one-game yellow-card suspension … a USL Team of the Week honoree for Week 13 after an 11-clearance, 3-block and 2-interception game at North Carolina FC (June 9) … scored his first goal of the season, heading a Kenney Walker free kick in against Charlotte at home (July 18) … scored for a second consecutive match, heading home a corner from Emmanuel Ledesma against New York (July 21) … A USL Team of the Week honoree for Week 19 after scoring in both matches … recorded a match-high 13 clearances at Louisville City FC (Sept.
 11) … recorded his third goal of the campaign on a header following an Emmanuel Ledesma free kick against Toronto FC II (Sept.
 16) … a USL Team of the Week honoree for Week 30 after he won 13-of-16 duels and recorded 12 clearances in the shutout at Pittsburgh (Oct.
 6).